pallotron/yubiswitch/README.md

 - [ ] Convert release process using [github's Release APIS] (https://github.com/blog/1645-releases-api-preview)

+- [ ] Add "Start at login" feature

 How to create DMG for distribution
 ==================================

 Note that this will change soon to be integrated with [github's Release APIS] (https://github.com/blog/1645-releases-api-preview)

 When you want to create a release:
 * Tag repo with vx.y, ie `git tag -a -m 'comment' v0.2`